 If you want to add a little pink to your bathroom, try painting your vanity unit (check out our guide to painting furniture for some tips).
 Keep it looking modern by teaming pops of pink with boldly patterned monochrome flooring and an array of house plants.

 If you want to skip the painting, add a pink splashback.
 We love these glossy tiles from Tile Flair (opens in new tab).

 Or you could go all out and pick a statement free standing bath...

-Another pink room idea for those commitment-phobes is to create a galley wall with a mostly pink colour scheme.
+Another pink room idea for those commitment-phobes is to create a gallery wall idea with a mostly pink color scheme.
 That way you can incorporate some pink into your interiors but once you are over your fuchsia love affair you can switch up your photos and prints again.

 Surface View (opens in new tab) is our go-to for dark romantic floral design; they have a huge collection of wallpaper, mural and ceramic tiles.

 Have fun with a pink room design and choose a quirky wallpaper print.
 This flamingo print from Cole & Son (opens in new tab) is an obvious choice!

 20. Same for anything in pink neon

 Not sure this quite counts as a pink room idea...
 But the light from a neon pink sign bathes an entire room in a pinky glow, so we say it's all good.
 Make like Lisa Dawson and add a neon sign of your favourite quote to your hallway so you can show it off to every guest.
 You can have neon signs made to order from stores like Bag & Bones (opens in new tab), but if you are on a budget, Amazon (opens in new tab) have some cute, cheaper offerings.